Deep Diversity-Enhanced Feature Representation of Hyperspectral Images: Experiments

 \textbf{Datasets.} We employed the two commonly-used HS image classification benchmarks for evaluation, i.e., Indian Pines\footnote{https://rslab.ut.ac.ir/data}, and Pavia University\footnote{http://www.ehu.eus/ccwintco/index.php/Hyperspectral\_Remote\_\\Sensing\_Scenes/}.
 Specifically, Indian Pines is of spatial dimensions $145\times145$ and spectral dimension 220 covering a wavelength in the range of 400 to 2500 nm, collected by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor.
 There are 16 mainly investigated categories in this studied scene.
 Following \cite{hong2021graph,hong2022spectralformer}, we employed 695 samples for training and 9671 samples for testing.
 Pavia University was gathered by the ROSIS sensor, consisting of $610\times 340$ pixels and $103$ spectral bands from the range of 430 to 860 nm.
 There are 9 land cover categories.
 The number of samples utilized for training and testing is 3921 and 40002, respectively.\\

 \textbf{Implementation details.} We employed the ADAM optimizer \cite{kingma2014adam} with the exponential decay rates $\beta_1=0.9$ and $\beta_2=0.999$.
 The total training process contained 1000 epochs for Indian Pines, and 160 epochs for Pavia University.
 We set the batch size to 64 and initialized the learning rate as $1\times10^{-3}$.
-We set the patch size as $7\times 7$ during training.
+We set the patch size as $7\times 7$ during training\footnote{There is potential for train-test information leakage under this setting, which can be addressed using the training methods in \cite{nalepa2019validating,zou2020spectral}.
+However, it is essential to emphasize that our comparisons with other methods were conducted in a fair setting, allowing us to demonstrate the advantages of our proposed method effectively.}.
 The value of $\lambda$ is set to $3\times 10^{-4}$ for both Indian Pines and Pavia University.